 What's to love about this recipe

-- This seemingly simple salad is an all-rounder and is the perfect side dish for most savoury meals
+- This seemingly simple salad is an all-rounder and is the perfect side dish for most savoury meals.
+It also makes a light, delicious lunch on its own.

-- Looks very appetising on a table and smells divine!
+- This simple Israeli salad looks very appetising on a table and smells divinely fresh!

 - Loved by most people, even kids!